GUN VS KNIFE TRAINING

 HOW TO MOVE

-When moving forward or backwards, use the shuffle or sliding step.
+When moving forward or backwards over short distances, use the shuffle or sliding step.
 This helps reduce the chance of tripping over objects on the ground and keeps you in a good shooting stance.

 A shuffle or slide step to the rear is done by sliding the rear leg back so you have a longer stance, then the front leg is brought in with the same sliding step so that the original distance of the stance is recovered.
 The feet are never crossed with this type of step and you should have less likelihood of tripping, since you are passing over ground that you have already covered.
 To shuffle step forward, simply move the front leg forward first, then the rear foot recovers the distance to regain the stance.

 One thing everyone who may use the shuffle step for a "tactical retreat" should know is how fast backwards can they move and do so without falling.
 This also means you should know how fast an opponent can walk towards you, before your shuffle step no longer makes sense and it's time to turn and run.
-Another question to know the answer to is "How close can a person be before I can turn and run and not get stabbed in the back?"
-Of course the answers to these questions are going to depend on your condition vs the opponent's condition, but the time to calibrate your side of the equation is well before the fight.
+The first step to knowing this is to test your time in a turn and short run.
+Here's a short drill for this:

 Moving right or left: